cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 On the database side, out plan was initially to run a script (`clean_tables.py`) which would regularly automatically download the OBF CSV Products file from the Open Beauty Facts website, then clean it up, produce the products and ingredients table and created the Products DB from them...
 But when the certificate of their website expired, we had to find another solution, changed our mind and worked from a downloaded backup CSV file.
 Maybe this data pipeline would work again now, but in the meantime we moved on.

 The RDBMS MySQL Workbench was also the source of some codec errors apparently linked to the fact that it was not originally meant to run on some operating systems.
-This problem was work around but never actually solved.
+This problem was worked around but never actually solved.

 Another issue that we encountered was linked to out IDEs, with PyCharm or VSCode not being always able to import modules which were properly installed, and here again, no reliable solution was found and the reasons why a specific module was found or not remained unclear.